 - Genetic Predisposition

 Scientists believe that the average person has a preferred weight range of about ten to twenty pounds, meaning that the body will resist attempts to change that weight.

 Our body defends itself against changes to our set-point weight.
 That is why diet, exercise, and diet pills are not a permanent solution as they do not change our set point.
 Bariatric surgery, however, changes the body’s setpoint for fast and permanent weight loss.

 A part of the brain, called the hypothalamus, plays a major role in the body’s energy balance and ultimately our weight management, like our blood pressure.
 A signal sent from the intestine to your brain adjusts appetite and metabolism.
 That is why setpoint is also referred to as the body’s neurohormonal axis.

 To maintain the particular weight range our body is used to, the brain adjusts our metabolism and appetite – increases hunger & cravings and reduces satiety & metabolism (Starvation Mode).
-The reverse will happen if you gain weight – the total metabolic rate increases and the body’s temperature raises to help burn off any unwanted calories.
+The reverse will happen if you gain weight – the total metabolic rate increases and the body’s temperature rises to help burn off any unwanted calories.

 Metabolic Thermostat or Body Thermostat refers to how metabolism and appetite adjust to weight changes.